 Why is it so successful?
 I believe it’s due to striking simplicity and solid red color.
 Usually, minimalistic logos win the battle against time and trends and stay for a long time.
-Also, the choice of colors is extremely important.
-Red creates trust and strength while white color symbolizes patience and friendship.
+Also, the choice of colors is crucial.
+Red creates trust and strength, while white color symbolizes patience and friendship.

-Does a shop, where the logo ensures to target at what you need, with friendly and strong service sound convincing?
+Does a shop where the logo ensures to target what you need, with friendly and strong service sound convincing?
 It does!

-Nike is one of the companies that have this incredible story of the logo design price vs modern revenue.
-I think you may have heard that the Nike logo cost almost nothing compared to the prices of the modern world.
-Its price was $35 dollars.
-According to the last numbers, Nike’s revenue is $37,403 million dollars in 2020.
+Nike is one of the companies with this incredible story of the logo design price vs. modern revenue.
+I think you may have heard that the Nike logo costs almost nothing compared to the prices of the modern world.
+Its price was $35.
+According to the last numbers, Nike’s revenue is $37,403 million in 2020.
 Incredible!